DSA Motivation Isn't About Willpower

 This works for about a week.
 Then the same feeling returns, because the root cause hasn't changed.
 You still can't measure whether today's effort made you anything beyond tired.

-Most problem-solving practice is random.
+Most problem solving practice is random.
 You pick problems with no real sequence, attempt them in whatever order, and measure progress by the only visible metric: how many you've completed.
 But problem count doesn't measure understanding.
-An engineer who solved 300 problems across 15 patterns with diminishing confusion is in a completely different position than one who solved 300 problems across 4 categories with the same confusion each time.
+Solving 300 problems across 15 patterns with diminishing confusion is a completely different position than solving 300 problems across 4 categories with the same confusion each time.

 ⚠️ Warning